GeekFunkLabs/fluidpatcher/docs/README.md

 * Optional LADSPA audio effects

 FluidPatcher is designed for small systems such as Raspberry Pi but runs anywhere FluidSynth does.
-Banks are designed to be portable to different programs/platforms.
-Sample programs are in `examples/`.

 See the [official documentation]( https://geekfunklabs.github.io/fluidpatcher
 ) for full details.

 ## Installation